 For example: People who access sports’ content are mostly men, 35-59 years old.
-On the other hand, people who buy car accessories on internet are men, mostly from 18 to 59 years.
+On the other hand, people who buy car accessories on the internet are men, mostly from 18 to 59 years.
 However, who access news about economy, are typically people older than 35 years old and are considered upper middle class.

 After analyzing the accumulated information about the person’s online behavior, the inference algorithm considers each content and their demographic patterns and determines – with a high degree of assertiveness – what is the person’s profile.

 In the given example, the person would be a man, 35 to 59 years old and upper middle class.
 It is important to highlight that demographics’ patterns associated with each content are based on third-party market research, which is a methodology that uses registered user panel.